Brand, Campaigns & Content

 Of the 1,800 businesses surveyed in the report, only 20% demonstrated the full suite for future-ready characteristics and, unsurprisingly, it’s these companies that are faring better against the current challenges.

 Businesses have been innovating at a steady pace over the past few decades and, far from stalling progress, the pandemic has accelerated already existent trends and pushed digital transformation up the priority list.
-The rapid execution of digitisation initiatives over the past few months has been astounding, from global B2B manufacturers rapidly spinning up new D2C sales channels, to smaller businesses finding new ways to peddle their wares, to healthcare providers supplying vital services via digital solutions, and the mass adoption of virtual teleconferencing solutions.
+The rapid execution of digitization initiatives over the past few months has been astounding, from global B2B manufacturers rapidly spinning up new D2C sales channels, to smaller businesses finding new ways to peddle their wares, to healthcare providers supplying vital services via digital solutions, and the mass adoption of virtual teleconferencing solutions.
 71% of businesses have invested in at least one new technology solution in response to the pandemic, with nearly 40% accelerating digital transformation plans as a direct response.

-Among the trends that have been fast tracked by the crisis, the most obvious is the drift from physical, in-person commerce to a digital-first approach.
+Among the trends that have been fast-tracked by the crisis, the most obvious is the drift from physical, in-person commerce to a digital-first approach.
 In the B2B space, this is driving many to consider the role of their digital offering in the customer commerce journey, how they operate as a wholesaler, and how their business could function in a D2C set-up.

 Technology unites a business

 Looking externally, customer experience is a top priority for the modern business.
-Commerce and marketing platforms are designed with this in mind, providing tools and features that allow users to create market leading online experiences for their customers.
+Commerce and marketing platforms are designed with this in mind, providing tools and features that allow users to create market-leading online experiences for their customers.

 Taking the first step